CaseyK9/hexfs/README.md

 - Custom extension whitelist/blacklists.
 - Ratelimiting with Redis.
 - No reliance on a database.
-- Very fast: 9.2ms to upload a 5MB file and return a response.
+- Very fast: 9.2ms to upload a 5MB file and return a response. (on a bad network!)

 ### Run